|

 and would have been a familiar association for Dickinson and her

 community.
-However this metaphor is read specifically, its general
+However you read this metaphor specifically, its general

 meaning is clear enough.
 The cup metaphor is expanded from the sexton